rzuf79/chao.js/README.md

 Taking things I like from other game frameworks and throwing them into an entity-component flavored goulash.

-Mind that it's not something I intend to be widely used.
+Mind that it's not something I intend to be used by anyone but myself.
 This framework is a result of lots and lots of questionable habits I developed over the many years of making games.

 # Goals